serbancicortas/serbancicortas.github.io/_pages/about.md

 </script>
 </head>

-Starting August 2026, I will be a Courant Instructor at the [Courant Institute of Mathematical Sciences, New York University](https://cims.nyu.edu/dynamic/), hosted by [Vlad Vicol](https://cims.nyu.edu/~vicol/).
+I am a Courant Instructor at the [Courant Institute of Mathematical Sciences, New York University](https://cims.nyu.edu/dynamic/), hosted by [Vlad Vicol](https://cims.nyu.edu/~vicol/).
 Previously, I completed my PhD at [Princeton University](https://www.math.princeton.edu/) under the supervision of [Igor Rodnianski](https://www.math.princeton.edu/people/igor-rodnianski).

 My research interests are partial differential equations, general relativity, and nonlinear wave equations.
 My research focuses on problems motivated by the weak cosmic censorship conjecture and the existence of naked singularities.
 I am also interested in the dynamics of cosmological spacetimes, addressing questions such as scattering and singularity formation.